INBRE-USP Summer Undergraduate Research Program

 To be considered for this program you must:

-- Be enrolled at an institution in one of the IDeA Network Western Region states (Alaska, Hawaii, Idaho, Montana, Nevada, New Mexico, Wyoming) in spring 2017
+- Be enrolled at an institution in one of the seven IDeA Program Western Region states (Alaska, Hawaii, Idaho, Montana, Nevada, New Mexico, Wyoming) during spring semester, 2018

 - Be a US citizen or authorized to work in the United States